(Photo: Sandra Mu / Getty Images Sport | Licensed to Alpha Media Group 2013)

 Best Athlete Name: Sprinter brothers Jack and John Howard.
 Not what you expected, was it?

 Fun Fact: The island of Yap uses Rai Stones – giant circular stones with holes in the middle - as a form of currency.
 Picking up a pint of milk has never been so awesome and incredibly inconvenient.

 Wallis and Futuna

-Background: Sounding like an Australian cartoon about a man and his loyal talking goldfish pal, this year’s host nation isn’t really a nation at all.
+Background: Sounding like an Australian cartoon about a man and his loyal, talking goldfish pal, this year’s host nation isn’t really a nation at all.
 In fact, Wallis and Futuna is considered an “oversea collectivity of France.”
-Not only do you get to have awesome wine and gorgeous women, you also need picturesque island nations too?
+Not only do you have awesome wine and gorgeous women, you also get picturesque island nations too?
 Real cool, France.